Is pickpocketing bad in Rome?

 Thankfully there are easy ways to avoid wasting valuable vacation time waiting in an embassy or bank to try to replace what’s been lost at short notice.

-The most important thing to note is that usually pickpockets only have a couple of seconds to assess whether you’re worth robbing or not, so make yourself look like you’ll be too much trouble to try robbing, and they’ll move on to someone else.
+Usually pickpockets have a couple of seconds to assess whether you’re worth robbing or not, so make yourself look like you’ll be too much trouble to try robbing, and they’ll move on.

 Here are a few simple precautions you can take to make yourself look virtually unassailable to wannabe thieves: